-- Work automatically exempted under Schedule 1 of the Building Act 2004.
+Work automatically exempted under Schedule 1 of the Building Act 2004.
 MBIE provides detailed guidance here

 - Work that QLDC can make a discretionary exemption, under Schedule 1, Exemption 2.
 More QLDC information is here.

 Who is responsible?

 It is the owner's responsibility to ascertain whether building work is exempted.
 And to make sure that decision is correct.
 Not the council's.

-The owner is responsible for making sure exempt work complies with the Building Code and any other legislation.
+The owner is also responsible for making sure any exempt work complies with the Building Code and any other legislation.
 This could include the Plumbers, Gasfitters and Drainlayers Act 2006, Electricity Act 1992, and Resource Management Act 1991.
 Hence the recommendation to seek professional advice.